 Buddy checks and briefings … maintain minimum two meters distancing with face covering.
 Masks and snorkel/regulator count but consider the exhaust from snorkel/regulator and windage.
 Avoid touching your buddy’s kit but if necessary to do so, sanitise hands before and after.
 Alternate regulator checks should be by short purge.
 Avoid placing the mouthpiece in anyone’s mouth or sanitise after.

-Entering the water and at the surface … minimum two meters distance with mask and snorkel/regulator in place.
+Entering the water and at the surface … minimum two meters distance.
 Consider exhaust and windage.
 A greater distance may be needed.
 Avoid touching each other unless to render assistance.